 According to Oh's Manual, poor allocation concealment can lead to a 40% exaggeration in treatment effect, and poor blinding to another 17%.

 Using the CICM past papers as a shadow curriculum one quickly notices that in the minds of the examiners there is something important about this topic, otherwise one assumes it would not appear in the CICM fellowship exam quite so many times.
 In Question 6 from the second paper of 2018 and in Question 19 from the first paper of 2016, the trainees were asked about allocation concealment, block randomisation, stratification and minimisation algorithms.
 In the SAQ from 2016 the candidates were asked to "explain the following terms", whereas in 2018 the college wanted them to "give the rationale for using" these techniques.
 Clearly, that wording is completely synonymous, because the college model answer to both questions was identical.
-Then, in Question 23 from the first paper of 2019, the college asked for advantages and disadvantages of cluster randomised trials.
-As is usual for such things, the pass rate was depressingly low.
+Then, in Question 23 from the first paper of 2019, the college asked for advantages and disadvantages of cluster randomised trials, and in Question 3 from the second paper of 2022, they also wanted to know about covariate adaptive randomisation.
+For the most, the pass rate was depressingly low.

 "...sometimes we want to keep the numbers in each group very close at all times.
 Block randomisation (also called restricted randomisation) is used for this purpose.
 For example, if we consider subjects in blocks of four at a time there are only six ways in which two get A and two get B: 1:AABB 2:ABAB 3:ABBA 4:BBAA 5:BABA 6:BAAB.
 We choose blocks at random to create the allocation sequence.
 Using the single digits of the previous random sequence and omitting numbers outside the range 1 to 6 we get 5623665611.
 From these we can construct the block allocation sequence BABA/BAAB/ABAB/ABBA/BAAB, and so on.
 The numbers in the two groups at any time can never differ by more than half the block length.
 Block size is normally a multiple of the number of treatments."